Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

 ## Scaffold the web API by using the ASP.NET Core Minimal Api project template

-1. execute the following command to create the new web api project
+1. Execute the following command to create the new web api project

    ```bash
    dotnet new webapi -minimal -o <name>